loganqin/noteflow/noteflow/README.md

 | `tolerance` | `0.001` | Capacity and KKT stopping tolerance |
 | `damping` | `1.0` | Price-update damping |

-A complete synthetic example is available in [examples/quickstart.py](examples/quickstart.py).
-The example is generated in code and is not research data.

 ## Command-line interface